wdrol/wdrol.github.io/other/wiki-js-build-a-responsive-web-page-wiki-js.md

 <br>

-We can finish the `footer` with just a few more changes.
-First, let's change the existing footer links media query to the following to ensure proper alignment and spacing.
+The `footer` needs the least amount of work to finish, so let's tackle that next.
+Please change the existing footer links media query to the following to ensure proper alignment and spacing.

 ```html
 @media( max-width: 768px )